 If you have health or private medical insurance, you likely covered for this procedure – you should check with your insurer and get a claim authorised before booking an appointment with a specialist.

 Do I need a referral from my GP?

 Many private endoscopists are reluctant to see a patient requiring treatment unless there is a referral letter from your GP and we recommend checking with individual specialists to see if this is required or not.
 If you do not have a GP, many private hospitals can arrange for you to have an appointment with a private GP in their outpatient department.

 The practicalities of going private

 Your initial consultation is a good opportunity for you to ask any questions you have about the procedure.
 You should bring any test results with you so that you won't have to repeat expensive tests or scans - you can get these from your GP.
 If you are paying for yourself, you should be prepared to pay the consultation fee on the day.
 If you are insured, remember to bring your registration documents and proof of pre-authorisation.

 Didn't find what you're looking for?

-If you haven't found a gynaecology surgeon or hospital near you, you might consider widening your search to further afield.
+If you haven't found an endoscopy specialist or hospital near you, you might consider widening your search to further afield.
 Alternatively, you can take the hassle out of searching by using our fast track enquiry service - get personalised advice from three of the leading private hospitals/clinics near you for free and get on the fast track to treatment.